 Meet the Midwifery Team

-I have been a midwife for seventeen years and for fifteen of those years I have worked in the Matamata area providing midwifery care at Pohlen Hospital.
+I have been a midwife for 17 years and for 15 of those years I have worked in the Matamata area providing midwifery care at Pohlen Hospital.

 I work with a supportive group of midwives all sharing the same philosophy.
 I am passionate about my role as a midwife and I couldn’t imagine doing anything else.
 It is a pleasure and an honour to be a part of such an intimate time in people’s lives.

 I look forward to meeting you and sharing your experience